VanirLab/Vanir-API/README.md

 [WARNING]
-[x] Dont mix allocators, It's possible for plugins to be linked against different memory alocators than your API.
+-[] Dont mix allocators, It's possible for plugins to be linked against different memory alocators than your API.

-[x] Different implementations of STL classes such as std::vector may not be ABI compatible.
+-[] Different implementations of STL classes such as std::vector may not be ABI compatible.

-[x]Use extern "c" link to avoid C++ ABI issues.
+-[]Use extern "c" link to avoid C++ ABI issues.